luke-h1/archived-portfolio/README.md

 ## DEPLOYMENT:
   * Deploy with either now.sh, heroku or netlify (whichever is cheapest and performs best)
-  * pushing to the master branch will signify what is in production / what is currently deployed.
+  * pushing to the prod branch will signifywhat is currently deployed and development will signify is in progress

 ## MAIN FEATURES